jyothikaveeramalla/jyothikaveeramalla/README.md

 # 👋 Hi, I'm Jyothika Veeramalla

-🎓 A third-year B.Tech student specializing in **Artificial Intelligence and Machine Learning**, with a strong passion for technology and innovation.
+🎓 A final year B.Tech student specializing in **Artificial Intelligence and Machine Learning**, with a strong passion for technology and innovation.

 ---